-- (a) Prior to issuance of a license as a public adjuster and for the duration of the license, the applicant shall secure evidence of financial responsibility in a format prescribed by the commissioner through either a security bond or irrevocable letter of credit. - (b) The surety bond must be executed and issued by an insurer authorized to issue surety bonds in this state, and meet all of the following requirements: - (1) It shall be in the minimum amount of twenty thousand dollars (\$20,000).
+- (a) Prior to issuance of a license as a public adjuster and for the duration of the license, the applicant shall secure evidence of financial responsibility in a format prescribed by the commissioner through either a security bond or irrevocable letter of credit. - (b) The surety bond must be executed and issued by an insurer authorized to issue surety bonds in this state, and meet all of the following requirements: - (1) It shall be in the minimum amount of fifty thousand dollars (\$50,000). - (2) It shall be in favor of this state and shall specifically authorize recovery by the commissioner on behalf of any person in this state who sustained damages as the result of erroneous acts, failure to act, conviction of fraud,

-1 (2) It shall be in favor of this state and shall 2 specifically authorize recovery by the commissioner on behalf 3 of any person in this state who sustained damages as the 4 result of erroneous acts, failure to act, conviction of fraud, 5 or conviction of unfair practices in his or her capacity as a 6 public adjuster.
+- or conviction of unfair practices in his or her capacity as a public adjuster. - 3 (3) It shall not be terminated unless at least 30 4 days' prior written notice has been filed with the 5 commissioner and given to the licensee.

-- (3) It shall not be terminated unless at least 30 days' prior written notice will have been filed with the commissioner and given to the licensee. - (c) The letter of credit must be irrevocable, issued by a qualified financial institution, and meet all of the following requirements: - (1) It shall be in the minimum amount of twenty thousand dollars (\$20,000). - (2) It shall be to an account to the commissioner and subject to lawful levy of execution on behalf of any person to whom the public adjuster has been found to be legally liable as the result of erroneous acts, failure to act, fraudulent acts, or unfair practices in his or her capacity as a public adjuster. - (3) It shall not be terminated unless at least 30 days' prior written notice will have been filed with the commissioner and given to the licensee. - (d) The issuer of the evidence of financial responsibility shall notify the commissioner upon termination of the bond or letter of credit, unless otherwise directed by the commissioner.
+- (c) The letter of credit must be irrevocable, issued by a qualified financial institution, and meet all of the following requirements: - (1) It shall be in the minimum amount of fifty thousand dollars (\$50,000). - (2) It shall be to an account to the commissioner and subject to lawful levy of execution on behalf of any person to whom the public adjuster has been found to be legally liable as the result of erroneous acts, failure to act, fraudulent acts, or unfair practices in his or her capacity as a public adjuster. - (3) It shall not be terminated unless at least 30 days' prior written notice has been filed with the commissioner and given to the licensee. - (d) The issuer of the evidence of financial responsibility shall notify the commissioner upon termination of the bond or letter of credit, unless otherwise directed by the commissioner. - (e) The commissioner may ask for the evidence of financial responsibility at any time the commissioner deems relevant.

-- 1 (e) The commissioner may ask for the evidence of 2 financial responsibility at any time the commissioner deems 3 relevant. - (f) The authority to act as a public adjuster shall automatically terminate if the evidence of financial responsibility terminates or becomes impaired.
+1 (f) The authority to act as a public adjuster shall 2 automatically terminate if the evidence of financial 3 responsibility terminates or becomes impaired.